uncomfyhalomacro/erudite-vim/README.md

 - [ ] ~~Configure vim-slime to add neovim panes for MS Windows~~ (Windows is kinda annoying to use with vim-slime with neovim panes.
 It works but I rather use WSL)
 - [x] Replaced nvim-whichkey lua with folke's which-key.nvim
+- [ ] Reconfigure completions based on filetype e.g. Julia should have only cmp-latex cmp-vsnip, and cmp-emoji